Total Loss, Getting Your Real Market Value.

 Appraisal for a Total Loss Totaled Car Insurance Claim

 Has your vehicle been declared a total loss by the insurance company?
 You deserve full retail market value for your car, including any applicable Tax, Title and Licensing Fees.
 In Oregon and Washington you have the right to dispute their the insurance company’s offer if you feel it is too low.
 Sometimes their offer is literally pennies on the dollar compared to what it may cost to replace your car.

 If you’ve been in a car accident or had some other type of loss such as flood, theft, or acts of God from a storm, the insurance company may declare your vehicle to be totaled.
 Normally that means that it would either cost close to, or even more than than the vehicle’s retail market value to repair.
-The normal formula in Oregon and Washington to determine if a vehicle is totaled is:
+The normal formula in Oregon to determine if a vehicle is totaled is:

 When your vehicle is declared a total loss, the insurance company must supply you with an fair market valuation or appraisal report.
 The report must include certain criteria such as the correct equipment, condition of the vehicle, comparables (vehicles similar to your vehicle in equipment, condition and miles in your used car market).
 Insurance companies will normally use a national 3rd party company such as Audatex, JD Power Mitchell, or CCC, to provide them with a valuation on your vehicle, but there are times where a local appraiser is used.
 Normally we find that many of the valuations that are used by the insurance companies are up to 40% less than they should be.

 You have the right to dispute the insurance company’s assessment

 The average increase in value we normally obtain is 5-15%.
 5% of $20,000 is $1,000.00.